birdie1/victron/README.md

 There are some more commandline arguments, you can view them with `python3 victron.py --help`

+### FAQ
+#### No output shown with following log message "merror: Not connected"
+Please check if you paired the victron device correctly via bluetooth using bluetoothctl.
+If you changed the pin of the vicron device, delete and repair the device.

 ### Configuration in detail
 #### Device section
 **Mandatory:**